hadronized/hop.nvim/README.md

-# Vroom, Neovim motion on speed!
+# Vroom, Neovim motions on speed!